suspectedesp/bot-hosting-wrapper/README.md

 Many thanks to:
 - @mathiasDPX for giving me some ideas and remaking the code
 - @pondwader for letting me upload this
-- @iamkubi for making pydactyl (api wrapper for pterodactyl panel)
+- @iamkubi api wrapper for pterodactyl panel

 Many thanks guys!
 I appreciate it <3